pkgxdev/mash/README.md

 > script has been indexed.

 > [!NOTE]
-> Categorized scripts occur on a first come first served basis.
-If you create
+> * Categorized scripts occur on a first come first served basis.
+If you
-> a script called `foo-bar` and someone already did that then you are too late
+>   create a script called `foo-bar` and someone already did that then you are
-> and users can only call your script with `mash youruser/foo-bar`.
+>   too late and users can only call your script with `mash youruser/foo-bar`.

-> [!NOTE]
-> Updates are fetched automatically, there is no versioning at this time.
+> * Updates are fetched automatically, there is no versioning at this time.

-> [!NOTE]
-> Single letter categorizations are ignored, eg `./scripts/f-u` will not be
+> * Single letter categorizations are ignored, eg `./scripts/f-u` will not be
 >   indexed or made available to mash.
 If you have a particularly good single
-> letter category that you want an exception made, open a discussion and let’s
+>   letter category that you want an exception made, open a discussion and
-> chat!
+>   let’s chat!

 > [!INFO]
 > ### Naming Guidelines: A Call for Consideration
 > Think for a little about the names you are picking.
 We reserve the right
-> to rename egregious abuse of names and namespaces.
+> to rename egregious abuse of names and/or namespaces.
+If you feel a script
+> is misnamed open a ticket for discussion.

 &nbsp;